testit-tms/api-client-golang/docs/TestRunV2GetModel.md

 ### NewTestRunV2GetModel

-`func NewTestRunV2GetModel(stateName TestRunState, id string, name string, ) *TestRunV2GetModel`
+`func NewTestRunV2GetModel(stateName TestRunState, projectId string, createdDate time.Time, createdById string, id string, name string, ) *TestRunV2GetModel`

 NewTestRunV2GetModel instantiates a new TestRunV2GetModel object
 This constructor will assign default values to properties that have it defined,